scality/Zenko/docs/docsource/installation/configure/set_up_NFS_for_OOB.rst

    $ kubectl delete pod -lapp=cosmos-scheduler --wait

    .. note:: Once the command finishes, Kubernetes will take a minute to
-      recreate the pod and establish connections the new connections.
+      recreate the pod and establish the new connections.
 Be sure the new pod is created before proceeding

 #.
 Delete your previously created bucket and create a new bucket in the same